lsst-dm/dmtn-326/index.md

 A naive version of this service along the lines of:

-* make a Butler query of the `visit` dataset type for a the circular cutout region;
+* make a Butler query of the `visit` dataset type for the circular cutout region;
 * call the existing cutout service in parallel for each result using hundreds of workers;
 * collect the resulting FITS images and combines them into a MEF;
 * return the MEF to the caller;

 could work, but presumably not within the required time constraints, at least not once a significant number of visits have been acquired.
+Currently the fastest we can do a 100x100 pixel cutout of a co-add (using GCS) is about 0.5s, with visits taking slightly longer (since the WCS is not fixed) but with the caveat that visits will never be hosted at Google after DP1.

 ### Catalog-based cutouts

-A request for a million cutouts is going to require significant compute and may require a large number of files to be read from the Butler datastore.
+A request for a million cutouts is going to require many cutout jobs and may require a large number of files to be read from the Butler datastore.
 This is inherently an asynchronous request and there is no expectation for the results to be available instantly.
 Compute is available at SLAC (but maybe not very much) and at Google (how much can we spend?).

+#### Using BPS

 A baseline implementation option discussed previously is to effectively convert the request into an HTCondor BPS submission running on the SLAC SLURM cluster.
 This would look something like: